Homebrew/install/README.md

-# Homebrew uninstaller
+# Brew compatibility layer

-Removes homebrew in order to install Novus.
+Allows you to have brew and Novus a the same time